Jamal Campbell: Saskatchewan Roughriders

 On March 17, 2022, it was announced that Campbell had signed with the Saskatchewan Roughriders.
 He played in 12 regular season games and made two starts in 2022.
 He later became a free agent upon the expiry of his contract on February 14, 2023.

 Calgary Stampeders

 On February 23, 2023, it was announced that Campbell had signed with the Calgary Stampeders.
+He played in 13 regular season games as a backup offensive lineman in 2023.
+In the offseason, he became a free agent upon the expiry of his contract on February 13, 2024.